 I kept reading more because all of the potty training in the world wasn’t preventing him from peeing on the floor.

-I discovered this thing called separation anxiety.
+Then I discovered somethin g called separation anxiety.

 What is Separation Anxiety in Dachshunds?